Nariod/RustPacker/README.md

 # Full documentation

 ## Create shellcode
-RustPacker is compatible with any "raw" shellcode.
+RustPacker is compatible with any raw shellcode.

 ### Metasploit / MSFvenom
 You can generate raw MSF shellcode using msfvenom's raw format.
 Ex: